Do Online Sales Funnels Actually Work? [Stats + 6 Examples]

 That’s why we call it a “smart” sales funnel.

-While this concept is pretty advanced, it helps to further highlight the steps in a successful sales funnel, and how real small businesses are using them.
+While this concept is pretty advanced and relies on third party software (RightMessage), it helps to further highlight the steps in a successful sales funnel, and how real small businesses are using them.

 A Sweet Pea Chef is a food blog founded by Dustin and Lacey Baier.